Developer: Irem Publisher: Irem Release: 04/28/89 Genre: Platformer

 While you won’t find secondary weapons there are four critical items that you absolutely do need to find.
 The wizard staff is the most important, cutting the cost of spells in half.
 The wing boots massively increases the height and range of your jumps.
 The bracelet powers up the fireball to smash blocks.
 I take issue with the cape being placed before the final level.
 This item cuts damage in half which is needed much earlier in the game considering the bonkers difficulty level.

-The one area I really wish Irem didn’t follow Konami’s lead would be in the game’s difficulty.
-Of the hundreds of NES games I’ve played Holy Diver is easily one of the most difficult.
+The one area I really wish Irem did not follow Konami’s lead would be in the game’s difficulty.
+Of the hundreds of NES games I have played Holy Diver is easily one of the most difficult.
 I would even say it is one of the system’s hardest games.
 Castlevania has nothing on this.
 Nearly every annoying gameplay element is present.
 Items are sparse and magic only evens the playing field a little bit.
 Imagine if almost every enemy were as annoying as a medusa head.
-It’s that bad.
+It is that bad.
 You get knocked back pretty far when hit and it usually equals death.
-Enemy placement is completely unfair and in some of the game’s worst moments they spawn infinitely or are indestructible!
+Enemy placement is devious and in some of the game’s worst moments they spawn infinitely or are indestructible!
 The last few rooms leading up to the final boss are so borderline insane that I’m getting angry thinking about it.
 Infinite continues make very little difference unfortunately.

 If you somehow manage to reach the end level bosses it gets even worse.
-The damage levels are insane and most will spawn a constant stream of lesser enemies.
+The damage levels are insane and most summon a constant stream of lesser enemies.
 The boss of stage four almost made me quit.
-This floating column of eyes is fought on a series of floating platforms.
-One wrong hit spells instant death and you’ll be visiting the game over screen frequently.
+You fight a floating column of eyes on a series of floating platforms.
+One wrong hit spells instant death and you will be visiting the game over screen frequently.
 The final boss is a nightmarish encounter against a grotesque brain that sadly devolves into a flickering mess.
-It’s sad that the difficulty is ridiculous since you won’t have time to appreciate their design and mechanics.
+It is sad that the difficulty is ridiculous since you will not have time to appreciate their design and mechanics.

 In Closing